 3. The Chair of the Committee is responsible for coordinating the writing of a Committee report on each candidate, which must record the Committee’s deliberations on the candidate, together with the vote of the Committee.
-The Chair is responsible for conveying the Committee’s report to the Dean and the Department Head (or corresponding administrator).
+The Chair is responsible for conveying the Committee’s report to the Dean and the Department Chair (or corresponding administrator).

-4. For candidates for promotion recommended by the Primary Committee, as well as those under annual review in their fourth year or later, the Dean is responsible for attaching the Committee’s letter to the candidate’s document for review by the Area and Campus committees, as well as by the Dean.
-The Dean is also responsible for acquiring and attaching a letter of evaluation from the candidate’s Department Head, or corresponding administrator.
+4. For candidates for promotion recommended by the Department/School Committee, as well as those under annual review in their fourth year or later, the Dean is responsible for attaching the Committee’s letter to the candidate’s document for review by the College and University committees, as well as by the Dean.
+The Dean is also responsible for acquiring and attaching a letter of evaluation from the candidate’s Department Chair, or corresponding administrator.

-5. For all candidates, the Chair of the Committee and the Department Head must meet with the candidate within 10 business days of the vote of the Primary Committee to review their recommendations with the candidate.
+5. For all candidates, the Chair of the Committee and the Department Chair must meet with the candidate within 10 business days of the vote of the Department/School Committee to review their recommendations with the candidate.

-B. Area Committee Process
+B. College Committee Process

-1. The Area Committee shall meet according to the dates published by the office of the VCAA/Provost.
+1. The College Committee shall meet according to the dates published by the office of the VCAA/Provost.
 The Chair of the Committee shall be responsible for arranging the time and place of the meeting, with the assistance of the Dean’s Office.

-2. The Committee shall consider all candidates receiving either a favorable vote from their Primary Committee or a favorable recommendation from their Department Head.
-Contrary to the system-wide Procedures document II.D, the Chair of the Primary Committee may NOT endorse forward a candidate receiving a negative vote of the Primary Committee, since the Chair is merely an equal member of the Committee.
+2. The Committee shall consider all candidates previously reviewed by the Department/School Committee, unless the candidate notifies the Dean of his/her college in writing prior to the first meeting of the committee that the promotion application is withdrawn.

 3. Each candidate shall be considered by the Committee according to the procedures given in the system wide Procedures document, Section II.C, as referred to in II.D, with the exception that the Chair of the Committee shall vote.

-4. The Chair of the Committee is responsible for coordinating the writing of a Committee report on each candidate, which must record the Committee’s deliberations on the candidate, together with the vote of the Committee.
+4. The Chair of the Committee is responsible for coordinating the writing of a Committee report on each candidate, which must record and summarize the Committee’s deliberations on the candidate, together with the vote of the Committee.
 The Chair is responsible for conveying the Committee’s report to the Dean.

 5. The Dean is responsible for attaching the Committee’s report to the candidate’s document, as well as the Dean’s own recommendation.
-The Dean shall then forward to the Office of the VCAA/Provost the documents of those candidates for promotion that have received either a favorable vote of the Area Committee or a favorable recommendation from the Dean.
+The Dean shall then forward to the Office of the VCAA/Provost all required documents.

-6. For all candidates, the Chair of the Committee and the Dean must meet with the candidate within 10 business days of the vote of the Area Committee to review their recommendations with the candidate.
+6. The Chair of the Committee and the Dean must meet with each candidate within 10 business days of the vote of the College Committee to review their recommendations with the candidate.

-C. Campus Committee Process
+C. University Committee Process

-1. The Campus Committee shall meet according to the dates published by the office of the VCAA/Provost.
+1. The University Committee shall meet according to the dates published by the office of the VCAA/Provost.
 The VCAA/Provost, who chairs the Committee without vote, shall be responsible for arranging the time and place of the meeting.